aiman-al-masoud/deixiscript/src/core/README.md

   - what if findAll() finds many?
   - every/and/or, use list-literal?
 - mathematical operations
-  - refactor test()
+  - refactor ask()
   - is MathExpression an Atom ??!
 - finish up recomputeKb()
   - implement not
   - existquant defaults
-- single eval() to access test/findAll/recomputeKb etc...
+- single eval() to access ask/findAll/recomputeKb etc...
-  - ask vs tell AST
+  - command vs question
-  - find all free vars to decide between findAll and test?? maybe no need cuz anaphora
+  - find all free vars to decide between findAll and ask?? maybe no need cuz anaphora

 ## Frontend